RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### `summarise()`

 We use `summarise()` when we would like to make new, condensed, summary variables.
-For instance, perhaps we would like to know what the minimum, average, or maximum of some column.
+For instance, perhaps we would like to know the minimum, average, and maximum of some column.

 ```r